Bien-Glitch/fusion.jquery.form.validator/README.md

 >
 > The last line of code - `$('form').fusionFormValidator(form_group).validateForm();` initializes the validator for every form element in the current document.

-For those used to coding in pure VanillaJS, The last line of the above code can be put the following way:
+For coding in pure VanillaJS, the last line of the above code can be put the following way:

 ```javascript
 document.querySelectorAll('form').forEach((form) => {